-This guide provides an overview of Alerts Management in Meraki Insight.
+This guide provides an overview of alert management in Meraki Insight.
 Alert management will now exist under WAN and VoIP health in Beta.
-Web app health currently has “manage alerts’ under its portfolio enabling customers to receive alerts when the application shows performance issues.
+Web app health currently has to manage alerts in this section enabling customers to receive alerts when the application shows performance issues.
 However, the need to enable customers to better manage alerts they receive while providing a way to critically set thresholds to align with business requirements was key.

-Meraki Insight has added a new page under Insight→ Alerts.
-This page consists of WAN and VoIP tab to allow you to configure alerts under their respective portfolios
+Meraki Insight has added a new page under Insight > Alerts.
+This page consists of WAN and VoIP tabs to allow you to configure alerts under their respective sections.

 The alert management page has the following fields:

 - Status: Indicates if the alert is enabled or is disabled.

 - Alert description: User-defined alert field to help distinguish between common alert types